Cost of Care

 I am a participating provider with Cigna, United Healthcare and UMR and will file claims for you if you are insured by one of these companies.

 When you choose me as your therapist and want to use your out-of-network benefits I will provide you with a statement called a “Superbill”.
 This statement shows the amount you paid me and other information required to initiate the insurance billing process.
-Your insurance company will use this information to reimburse you for the cost of your therapy.
+Your insurance company will use this information to reimburse you for the cost of your therapy at the out-of-network rate.

 Payment will be requested at the beginning of our session.
 I have chosen Square as my service provider to process payments made using chip or mag stripe cards.
 Square offers personal health information security that is compliant with the federal privacy laws under HIPAA.
 You may know that all credit card processing services charge a transaction fee to merchants.
 Unlike some merchants, I absorb this charge and do not add it to your session fee.